HungryTurtleCode/htc_website/jekyll/_posts/parallaxLibrary/2019-02-01-parallax-deploy-npm.md

 That is travis integrated with github.

-**TODO mention setting up a git repo if not done already**

-So go to [travis-ci.org](https://travis-ci.org) and sign up with your github account.
+If you haven't already, create a git repo and push your code to github.
+Once you have done that go to [travis-ci.org](https://travis-ci.org) and sign up with your github account.

-Once you are logged in, you will be greated by a list of all the public repositories you have on your github account.
+Once you are logged in, you will be greeted by a list of all the public repositories you have on your github account.
 Search for the one you want and click it, you will be greeted by this page:

 ![Travis Not Activated Screen]({% asset_path travis_activate %}){: class="aligncenter"}